leanstacks/lambda-starter/docs/README.md

 # Documentation

-This directory contains technical documentation for the Lambda Starter project.
-For project overview, see the main [README](../README.md).
+This directory contains technical documentation for the project.
+For an overview of the project, see the main [README](../README.md).

 ---